 Successive governments of all political persuasions have expressed an intention to clamp down on tax evasion and avoidance.

-In 2010 the then Chancellor of the Exchequer, George Osbourne, set HMRC a target of achieving “a fivefold increase in criminal prosecutions to act as a deterrent to others”.
-While the HMRC has yet to achieve this target it has adopted more aggressive approach to tax investigations.
+In 2010 the then Chancellor of the Exchequer, George Osborne, set HMRC a target of achieving “a five-fold increase in criminal prosecutions to act as a deterrent to others”.
+While the HMRC has yet to achieve this target it has adopted a more aggressive approach to tax investigations.
 Among those falling under closer scrutiny are the so-called “professional enablers” such accountants, solicitors and promoters of tax avoidance schemes.

-HMRC is responsible for collecting HMG’s Revenue and investigating tax potential tax evasion.
-It used to be responsible for prosecuting the criminal cases but following a series of high profile and costly errors this power was taken away from it in 2010.
-Despite this it retains considerable powers.
+HMRC are responsible for collecting HMG’s Revenue and investigating tax potential tax evasion.
+They used to be responsible for prosecuting the criminal cases but following a series of high-profile and costly errors this power was taken away from them in 2010.
+Despite this they retain considerable powers.

 It can do the following: